dheerajchand/ubuntu-django-nginx-ansible/README.md

 ##Startup
 You will need to edit the vars.yaml file.
 This file contains the project name, usernames and passwords.
 Please set them according to your preferences.

 Start VM with Vagrant.
-This will use Puppet to install dependencies and run a script to set up virtual environment and pip requirements.
+This will use Ansible to install dependencies and run a script to set up virtual environment and pip requirements.
 ```
 vagrant up --provision
 ```